Recycling difficult items

 Recycling collections take place fortnightly on the same day as your normal garbage collection service, between 6am and 4.30pm.

 Wheelie bins need to be placed out prior to 6am on the morning of collection to ensure they are collected.
-To find out your collection day please use the Recycling Collection Map (PDF) or contact us.
+To find out your collection day please use the Interactive Kerbside Collection map or contact us.

 As a guide, you can place the following in your recycling bin: